School Zone Snow Removal

 Snow removal is very costly and uses different equipment than we use for grading.
-It costs around $90,000 to remove snow in school zones each time this work is done.
-It's an average that includes the time, equipment and hauling costs for snow removal.
-This happens 2-3 times each winter, as the snow piles reach a max height.
+It costs around $90,000 to remove snow in school zones each time this work is done, which is 2-3 times per winter.

 Why was there a parking restriction for snow removal and then the snow wasn't removed?

-Our crews approach each task with best intentions; however, issues come up that can keep them from completed all the work as planed.
+Our crews approach each task with best intentions; however, issues come up that can keep them from completing all the work as planned.
 If the snow wasn't removed on the date posted, the No Parking sign will be replaced with a fresh sign and new date.

 Snow removal was completed on my street but there is a pile of snow remaining

-- Vehicles parked in front of snow piles after 6 p.m. on the scheduled evening can prevent access for our crews.
-The grader operators may return that evening or the snow removal will be rescheduled.
+- Vehicles parked in front of snow piles after 6 p.m. on the date posted with a sign can prevent crews from removing the snow.
+The grader operators may return that evening or the snow removal may be rescheduled.

 - The goal for removing snow piles is to increase visibility for children during pick-up and drop-off.
-We only remove snow piles across the street and within the same block of the school.
+We only remove snow piles from designated areas, such as across the street and on the same block of the school.

-- Operators are skilled at lifting their grader arm to keep this space clear; however, large chunks of hard snow can fall from the piles onto sidewalks and driveway entrances.
-Please contact our customer care centre at 306-975-2476 or send a picture to email@example.com with a request.
+- Operators are skilled at lifting and lowering the grader's blade to keep this space clear; however, large chunks of hard snow can fall from the piles onto sidewalks and driveway entrances.
+Please contact our customer care centre at 306-975-2476 or send a picture to firstname.lastname@example.org with a request.

-- Generally, the resident is responsible for clearing a ridge of snow left across a driveway after street snow grading; however, in situations where the snow pushed by the grader prevents someone from accessing their driveway, we will inspect the location and come back to clear it.
+- Generally, the resident is responsible for clearing a ridge of snow left across a driveway after street snow grading; however, in situations where a snow ridge prevents someone from accessing their driveway, we will inspect the location and remove it if required.